ShimmyShaman/midge/notes.md

 right click @ visual project
  + click add button suboption > button added to project

+- add 'add button' option and display it

 right click @ button
  + click add handler suboption > new function with code editor

+- setup a fptr and callback, fire it when clicked
+- setup ui to trigger element with left click

 type @ code editor:
 {